Shreyescodes/Feedback/README.md

 ## License

-This project is licensed under MIT
+This project is licensed under MIT License